-- 1. That the revised programme for the preparation of local development documents as set out in the Local Development Scheme attached to this report be approved; - 2.
-That the Local Development Scheme comes into effect and is published on 14 April 2022; and - 3.
-That authority is delegated to the Head of Planning and Regeneration in consultation with the Lead Cabinet Member for Planning to make any minor typographical/graphical amendments to the Local Development Scheme prior to its publication.
+- That the revised programme for the preparation of local development documents as set out in the Local Development Scheme attached to this report be approved; - 2.
+That the Local Development Scheme comes into effect and is published by Friday 30 March 2023; and - That authority is delegated to the Head of Planning and Regeneration in consultation with the Lead Cabinet Member for Planning to make any minor typographical/graphical amendments to the Local Development Scheme prior to its publication.